t6-thu/awesome-cross-domain-policy-transfer-for-embodied-agents/README.md

 # awesome-cross-domain-policy-transfer-for-embodied-agents
-An index of algorithms, approaches, and systems on cross-domain policy transfer for embodied agents
+This is a collection of research and review papers for cross-domain policy transfer for embodied agents.
+Feel free to star and fork.